PROVEN SOLUTIONS. GUARANTEED RESULTS.

 Imagine trying to find a needle in a haystack.
 For a spot treatment to be successful, it is necessary to find and thoroughly treat every drywood termite colony in a structure.
 An infested home may have multiple colonies in different areas.
 Finding colonies is not easy — it takes a lot of time, effort and expense.

 Unfortunately, every home contains many areas that are inaccessible to inspection or treatment.
-Vikane ® gas fumigant penetrates the whole house, so it eliminates termite infestations in the structure — even those hidden in areas that are not possible to inspect or reach with a spot treatment.
+Sulfuryl fluoride gas fumigant penetrates the entire structure, eliminating termite infestations — even in areas that cannot be directly inspected or reached with a spot treatment.

 WHOLE HOUSE FUMIGATION